pklauzinski/jscroll/docs/configuration.md

 - Type: `String`
 - Default: `a:last`

 The selector to use for finding the link which contains the `href` pointing to the next set of content.
-If this selector is not found, or if it does not contain a href attribute, jScroll will self-destroy and unbind from the element upon which it was called.
+If this selector is not found, or if it does not contain an `href` attribute, jScroll will self-destroy and unbind from the element upon which it was called.

 ## contentSelector